home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 Once installed, the add-on will be discovered via the Wyoming integration.

-OpenWakeWord currently only works for English wake words because English is the only language for which Piper has many different speakers available.
+OpenWakeWord currently only works for English wake words.
+This is because we lack models of other languages with many different speakers.
 Similar models for other languages can be trained as more multi-speaker models per language become available.

 _If you’re not running Home Assistant OS, openWakeWord is also available as [a Docker container](https://github.com/rhasspy/wyoming-openwakeword#docker-image).
 Once the container is running, you will need to add the Wyoming integration and point it at its IP address and port (typically 10400)._